k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 ## Install from a VSIX

 You can manually install an extension packaged in a `.vsix` file.
 Using the **Install from VSIX** command in the Extensions view command dropdown - ellipsis menu, or the **Extensions: Install from VSIX** command in the **Command Palette**.
-Navigate to the `.vsix` file location in the opened popup window which will appear, and choose it.
+Navigate to the `.vsix` file location in the pop-up window that will appear, and choose it.

 ## Productivity Tips

-* it is recommended that for any of the extension actions to commit your changes first into GIT, so that it will be easy to compare and track changes.
+* It is recommended - for any of the extension actions - first to commit your changes into GIT, in order to easily compare and track changes.

 </web>